TL;DR

 - “Reacting to my song getting playlisted for the first time”

-Direct email outreach to playlist curators is one of the highest-ROI activities in independent artist marketing.
+Direct email outreach to independent playlist curators is one of the highest-ROI activities in indie music marketing.
 Here’s a template that works:

 Subject: Song Submission — [Your Artist Name] — [Song Title]